ibm-cloud-docs/blockchain-sw-252/howto/ibp-v2-apis.md

 ## Swagger
 {: #ibp-v2-apis-swagger}

-After you review the instructions in this topic on how to use the APIs, you can alternatively access a Swagger version of the APIs instead of the [APIs in {{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/apidocs/blockchain){:external} where the current version is `v2`.
+After you review the instructions in this topic on how to use the APIs, you can alternatively access a Swagger version of the APIs instead of the [APIs in {{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/apidocs/blockchain){: external} where the current version is `v2`.
 If you need to access the `v1` version of the APIs, you can import the `v1` version into the [Swagger editor](http://editor.swagger.io){: external}.

 - [v1](https://github.com/ibm-cloud-docs/blockchain/blob/master/reference/ibp-v1.yaml){: external}
 - [v2](https://github.com/ibm-cloud-docs/blockchain/blob/master/reference/ibp-v2.yaml){: external}